-321 In order to effectuate an open, competitive and fair procurement and an effective contracting process, the 322 agency shall, not less than 45 days prior to the advertisement of the invitation for competitive bids using 323 the procurement process, submit to the inspector general all procedures and criteria developed for the 324 implementation of the alternative method, including a description of the project, the construction bid 325 package, and evaluation criteria.
-The inspector general shall submit written comments on the procedures 326 to the agency not less than 30 days prior to the advertisement.
-The agency shall submit the procedures and 327 criteria and the comments of the inspector general to the chairs of the joint committee on bonding, capital 328 expenditures and state assets, the chairs of the joint committees on economic development and emerging 329 technologies, the clerk of the senate and the clerk of the house of representatives at least 15 days prior to 330 the advertisement for any contract to be awarded on the basis of an alternative method.
-Such procedures 331 and criteria shall be approved by a vote of the board of directors of the agency.
-The agency shall submit 332 to the chairs of said joint committees a report of the results of such procurement.
-If the agency awards the 333 contract to other than the lowest responsive bidder, the agency shall submit to said committees and to the 334 inspector general a written justification describing in detail why such award is in the best interests of the 335 agency.
+In order to effectuate an open, competitive and fair procurement and an effective contracting process, the agency shall, not less then 45 days prior to the advertisement of the invitation for competitive bids using the procurement process, submit to the inspector general all procedures and criteria developed for the implementation of the alternative method, including a description of the project, the construction bid package, and evaluation criteria.
+The inspector general shall submit written comments on the procedures to the agency not less then 30 days prior to the advertisement.
+The agency shall submit the procedures and criteria and the comments of the inspector general to the chairs of the joint committee on bonding, capital expenditures and state assets, the chairs of the joint committees on economic development and emerging technologies, the clerk of the senate and the clerk of the house of representatives at least 15 days prior to the advertisement for any contract to be awarded on the basis of an alternative method.
+Such procedures and criteria shall be approved by a vote of the board of directors of the agency.
+The agency shall submit to said joint committees a report of the results of such procurement.
+If the agency awards the contract to other than the lowest responsive bidder, the agency shall submit to said committees and to the inspector general a written justification describing in detail why such award is in the best interests of the agency.

-Notwithstanding any other general or special law to the contrary, each state agency or executive office responsible for the permitting, development or financing of economic development projects in the
+Notwithstanding any other general or special law to the contrary, each public or state agency in the commonwealth involved in the permitting, development or financing of economic development projects is hereby authorized and directed to develop a coordinated one-stop program for businesses, institutions and private parties that may intend to locate on the real property in order to enable development activities within such real property to be more effectively promoted by the commonwealth.

-- commonwealth is hereby authorized and directed to develop a coordinated one-stop program for - 339 businesses, institutions and private parties that may intend to locate on the real property in order to enable - 340 development activities on such real property to be more effectively promoted by the commonwealth. - 341 Notwithstanding any other general or special law to the contrary, real property, and any personal property - located thereon, acquired by the agency, or of real property so acquired by the agency and leased by it, - 343 shall be subject to local taxation to the same extent and in the same manner as other lands are taxed; - provided, however, that if said agency or other individual, person, firm, corporation, or other entity - 345 creates a minimum of 100 new jobs on the real property they shall not incur said tax liability for a period of 5 years; provided, further, that nothing in this section shall prohibit the municipality from entering into an agreement with said lessee relative to providing incentives and benefits pursuant to section 3A of chapter 23A.
+Notwithstanding any other general or special law to the contrary, real property, and any personal property located thereon, acquired by the agency and sold by it, or of real property so acquired by the agency and leased by it, shall be subject to local taxation to the same extent and in the same manner as other lands are taxed; provided, however, that if said agency or other individual, person, firm, corporation, or other entity creates a minimum of 100 new jobs on the real property they shall not incur said tax liability for a period of 5 years; provided further, that nothing in this section shall prohibit the municipality from entering into an agreement with said lessee relative to providing incentives and benefits pursuant to section 3A of chapter 23A.